hrishiko/gavkiwp/wp-content/plugins/woo-multi-currency/readme.txt

 &#9658; **Compatible with Visual Composer plugin:** Woo Multi Currency is integrated operation with Visual Composer.
 We’ll update plugin according to the latest version of Visual Composer.

+&#9658; **Fixed price with each currency:** You can add fixed price what will be not related to exchange rate with currency.

+&#9658; **Report** WooCommerce Report works perfectly with WooCommerce Multi Currency.

+&#9658; **Many sources exchange rate** Yahoo finance, Currency Converter…

+&#9658; **Save Exchange Rate in Order** Exchange rate will be saved when customer pay.

 &#9658; **Unlimit style:** 5+ templates are available built (such as Pain Vertical, horizontal Pain, List horizontal flags, Flags Vertical List, List Currency Code + Flag).
 Just one click, you have immediately desired type.
 We will continue to develop other types of diversity, rich, and more top-notch design.

-&#9658; **Change Order Currency:** You can change order currency what customer paid.
-Use for report...

 &#9658; **Premium support 6 months.**